Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/dae.rst

       return m.scale*m.intX
    model.obj = Objective(rule=_obj)

-Notice that the positional arguments supplied to the ``Integral`` declaration must include all indices needed to evaluate the integral expression.
+Notice that the positional arguments supplied to the :py:class:`Integral<pyomo.dae.Integral>` declaration must include all indices needed to evaluate the integral expression.
 The integral expression is defined in a function and supplied to the 'rule' keyword argument.
-Finally, a user must specify a ``ContinuousSet`` that the integral is being evaluated over.
+Finally, a user must specify a :py:class:`ContinuousSet<pyomo.dae.ContinuousSet>` that the integral is being evaluated over.
 This is done using the 'wrt' keyword argument.

 .. note::
-   The ``ContinousSet`` specified using the 'wrt' keyword argument must be explicitly specified as one of the indexing sets (meaning it must be supplied as a positional argument).
+   The :py:class:`ContinuousSet<pyomo.dae.ContinuousSet>` specified using the 'wrt' keyword argument must be explicitly specified as one of the indexing sets (meaning it must be supplied as a positional argument).
 This is to ensure consistency in the ordering and dimension of the indexing sets

-After an ``Integral`` has been declared, it can be used just like a Pyomo ``Expression`` component and can be included in constraints or the objective function as shown above.
+After an :py:class:`Integral<pyomo.dae.Integral>` has been declared, it can be used just like a Pyomo :py:class:`Expression<pyomo.environ.Expression>` component and can be included in constraints or the objective function as shown above.

-If an ``Integral`` is specified with multiple positional arguments, i.e. multiple indexing sets, the final component will be indexed by all of those sets except for the ``ContinuousSet`` that the integral was taken over.
-In other words, the ``ContinuousSet`` specified with the 'wrt' keyword argument is removed from the indexing sets of the ``Integral`` even though it must be specified as a positional argument.
-This should become more clear with the following example showing a double integral over the ``ContinuousSet`` components 't1' and 't2'.
-In addition, the expression is also indexed by the ``Set`` 's'.
+If an :py:class:`Integral<pyomo.dae.Integral>` is specified with multiple positional arguments, i.e. multiple indexing sets, the final component will be indexed by all of those sets except for the :py:class:`ContinuousSet<pyomo.dae.ContinuousSet>` that the integral was taken over.
+In other words, the :py:class:`ContinuousSet<pyomo.dae.ContinuousSet>` specified with the 'wrt' keyword argument is removed from the indexing sets of the :py:class:`Integral<pyomo.dae.Integral>` even though it must be specified as a positional argument.
+This should become more clear with the following example showing a double integral over the :py:class:`ContinuousSet<pyomo.dae.ContinuousSet>` components ``model.t1`` and ``model.t2``.
+In addition, the expression is also indexed by the :py:class:`Set<pyomo.environ.Set>` ``model.s``.
 The mathematical representation and implementation in Pyomo are shown below:

 .. math::
    \sum_{s} \int_{t_2} \int_{t_1} \!
 X(t_1, t_2, s) \, dt_1 \, dt_2

 .. code-block:: python

    model = ConcreteModel()
-   model.t1 = ContinuousSet(bounds=(0,10))
+   model.t1 = ContinuousSet(bounds=(0, 10))
-   model.t2 = ContinuousSet(bounds=(-1,1))
+   model.t2 = ContinuousSet(bounds=(-1, 1))
-   model.s = Set(initialize=['A','B','C'])
+   model.s = Set(initialize=['A', 'B', 'C'])

    model.X = Var(model.t1, model.t2, model.s)

-   def _intX1(m,t1,t2,s):
+   def _intX1(m, t1, t2, s):
-      return m.X[t1,t2,s]
+      return m.X[t1, t2, s]
-   model.intX1 = Integral(model.t1,model.t2,model.s,wrt=model.t1,rule=_intX1)
+   model.intX1 = Integral(model.t1, model.t2, model.s, wrt=model.t1,
+                          rule=_intX1)

-   def _intX2(m,t2,s):
+   def _intX2(m, t2, s):
-      return m.intX1[t2,s]
+      return m.intX1[t2, s]
-   model.intX2 = Integral(model.t2,model.s,wrt=model.t2,rule=_intX2)
+   model.intX2 = Integral(model.t2, model.s, wrt=model.t2, rule=_intX2)

    def _obj(m):
       return sum(model.intX2[k] for k in m.s)